Abubakar-sadiq/alx-system_engineering-devops/0x00-shell_basics/README.md

 # cd  - changes the working directory to the user’s home directory
 # ls -l - Display current directory contents in a long format
 # ls -la - Display current directory contents, including hidden files (starting with .)
+# ls -lna - Display current directory contents in Long format,with user and group IDs displayed numerically and hidden files (starting with .)